 Some boating enthusiasts don’t prefer to use these batteries, as it can be a kind of compromise and you may get better performance from two separate batteries, however that probably depends on the brand and quality of each system.

 Charging and Maintenance

 There are various conditions that can affect your deep cycle battery and how it charges.
-If you store your boat in an extremely cold climate, your battery is going to have a much lower capacity during that time period.
+If you store your boat in an extremely cold climate, your battery will have a much lower capacity during that time.
 This is similar to car’s batteries and how they have trouble getting started in the cold.

 If the condition of your boat battery is in an extremely hot climate, you will have a higher capacity of your battery but the lifetime falls as the temperature rises.

 Generally speaking, a battery will simply need more charging in terms of actual voltage as the temperature drops.
 This means that you should give a battery charger that uses automatic temperature compensation and why you want your batteries to have proper maintenance at all times of the year.